photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

 ```

 !!! danger ""
-    Never expose your database to the public Internet in this way, for example, if it is running on a cloud server.
+    Set strong passwords if the database is exposed to an external network.
+Never expose your database to the public
+    Internet in this way, for example, if it is running on a cloud server.

 If this doesn't help, check the [Docker Logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*,
 *no space left on device*, *read-only file system*, *error creating path*, *wrong permissions*, *no route to host*, *connection failed*, *exec format error*,